Renew your Thai drivers license in Chiang Mai.

 As of March 2016

 For those of you that stay long term in Chiang Mai or Thailand in general, you’ll need to apply for a local license after 3 months.
-Your first license will be probationary and good either for 2 years.
+Your first license will be probationary and good for 2 years.
 After that, you can renew your Thai drivers license to a standard license good for 5 years (closer to 6yrs) at a time.

 There are plenty of posts out there detailing how to get your first license, but this post is aimed at those long-term residents looking to renew their Thai drivers license.